fatiando/harmonica/doc/user_guide/forward_modelling/ellipsoid.rst

 a physical property.
 In such case, the inducing magnetic field passed to the function is used to compute its magnetization vector.

-For example, define a susceptible ellipsoid:
+For example, define an ellipsoid with a magnetic susceptibility of 0.2 (in SI units):

 .. jupyter-execute::